koding/kite/README.md

 Browser is also acts like a Kite.
 It has it's own methods ("log" for logging a message to the console, "alert" for displaying alert to the user, etc.).
 A connected Kite can call methods of the browser.
-See how it's implemented in [c lient/Main/kite/newkite.coffee](https://git.sj.koding.com/koding /koding/blob/master/client/Main/kite/newkite.coffee).

-Kontrol client can be inspected to see how `NewKite` class can be used in [client/Main/kite/kontrol.coffee](https://git.sj.koding.com/koding/koding/blob/master/client/Main/kite/kontrol.coffee).
+See [kite.js](https://github.com/koding/kite.js) for more information.

 How can I write a new Kite?